 - High bounce rates: If you don’t have good email list hygiene, your bounce rates might start to pile up

 - A surge in list size or email volume: If your list grows too fast, it’s a red flag that you may have bought a list.
-If you start to send massive amounts of email, it may signal spam.
+If you start to send massive amounts of emails, it may signal spam.

 Being placed on a blocklist can range from being a minor annoyance — or it might mean your email campaign is not delivered to any of your subscribers.

 Large ISPs may have their own blocklists.
-However, the most popular lists are publicly available, used by email providers and businesses worldwide.
+However, the most popular lists are publicly available, and used by email providers and businesses worldwide.